 - Updates, upserts, and deletions can be tricky and must be done carefully to prevent degradation in query performance.

-- Semi-structured data is difficult to deal with - needs to be normalized into a relational database format, which requires automation for large data streams.
+- Semi-structured data is difficult to deal with - it needs to be normalized into a relational database format, which requires automation for large data streams.

 - Nested structures are typically not supported in cloud data warehouses.
 You will need to flatten nested tables into a format the data warehouse can understand.

-Learn more about Panoply’s smart data warehouse tools.
+Learn more about Panoply’s cloud data platform.